ekcoh/gtest-memleak-detector/README.md

 ## Known Limitations
 - It would make sense to make memory leak suppression in case of failed assertions optional, but at the time being it is mandatory since GTest allocates memory during assertion failures.
+- Only ANSI filenames are currently supported.
+This means that proper UNICODE support is currently missing.

 ## License